-- 1. To maintain warranty coverage, routine maintenance must be performed as outlined in the Owner's Manual. - 2.
-If warranty repairs are needed, they must be performed by an authorized Widescape dealership.
-The owner may be asked to provide the following documentation of proper maintenance: a maintenance record which displays the date of service and service work performed, copies of repair orders/ receipts, a statement that the owner performed the service work including receipts for the replacement parts/ gaskets/ filters/ fluids etc. that were used to complete the service. - Owner is responsible for the costs of maintenance to the Snowmobile including service at scheduled intervals.
+- 1. To maintain warranty coverage, routine maintenance must be performed as outlined in the Owner's Manual. - If warranty repairs are needed, they must be performed by an authorized Widescape dealership.
+The owner may be asked to provide the following documentation of proper maintenance: a maintenance record which displays the date of service and service work performed, copies of repair orders/receipts, a statement including receipts for the replacement parts/ gaskets/ filters/ fluids etc. that were used to complete the service. - Owner is responsible for the costs of maintenance to the Snowmobile including service at scheduled intervals.
 Service work properly done by the owner will not void the warranty.
 Failures caused directly by lack of maintenance or improper maintenance will void the warranty.